Yemen unrest may force election delay - minister

 "The statement makes clear the practices of President Saleh's regime, which aim to create chaos," said Ghalib al-Odainy, a spokesman for the Joint Meeting Parties (JMP).

-He echoed charges that Saleh - long backed by Washington as part of its counterterrorism strategy - was ceding territory to Islamists in order to demonstrate that the end of his rule means anarchy in which al Qaeda will flourish.
+He echoed charges that Saleh - long funded by Washington as part of its counterterrorism strategy, which includes assassinations of alleged Islamist militants - was ceding territory to Islamists, in order to demonstrate that the end of his rule means anarchy in which al Qaeda will flourish.

 "These statements make it clear that the handover of Radda was with the complete approval of Saleh's regime," he said, referring to a town about 170 km (105 miles) southeast of the capital Sanaa which Islamist fighters took on Sunday.